Loadingname91/AlphaLudo/README.md

-# RL Agent Ludo
+# Reinforcement Learning Agents for Ludo

-A research-grade experimental framework for training and comparing reinforcement learning agents in the game of Ludo.
+An experimental framework for training and evaluating reinforcement learning agents in the game of Ludo.
+This project implements multiple RL algorithms ranging from tabular methods to deep learning approaches, with a focus on modularity, reproducibility, and empirical analysis.

-## Overview
+## Abstract

-This project implements a modular, hierarchical approach to reinforcement learning for Ludo, progressing from a simple random baseline to advanced search-based agents.
-The architecture is designed for modularity, reproducibility, and rigorous empirical analysis.
+This project explores the application of reinforcement learning to Ludo, a stochastic multi-agent board game.
+We implement and compare several RL algorithms including tabular Q-learning, deep Q-networks (DQN), and rule-based heuristics.
+The framework provides a clean interface for experimentation, with support for different reward shaping strategies, state abstractions, and learning algorithms.

-## Architecture
+## Features

-The system is built around six key pillars:

-1. **LudoEnv** - Environment abstraction layer (HAL) wrapping the ludopy library
+- **Multiple Agent Types**: Random baseline, rule-based heuristic, tabular Q-learning, and Dueling Double DQN
+- **Modular Architecture**: Clean separation between environment, agents, reward shaping, and training logic
-2. **State** - Immutable data transfer object for state representation
+- **State Abstraction**: Context-aware potential-based state representation for tabular methods
-3. **RewardShaper** - Strategy pattern for reward shaping
+- **Reward Shaping**: Support for sparse, dense, and context-aware reward schemas
-4. **Agent** - Abstract interface and implementations (Random, Q-Learning, DQN, PPO, MCTS)
-5. **MetricsTracker** - Lightweight metrics collection
-6. **Trainer** - Main training orchestrator
+- **Comprehensive Metrics**: Episode-level and step-level metrics with JSON/CSV export
+- **Reproducibility**: Seed management and configuration-based experiments

 ## Installation

+### Prerequisites

+- Python 3.8+
+- pip

+### Setup

 1. Clone the repository:
 ```bash